 Such descriptions about the work world are beginning to seem long ago and far away.

-I should emphasize from the start that this book is not about reacting to the Western world’s recent economic woes.
-The financial tailspin of the first decade of the 21st century accelerated, but did not cause, radical shifts that were already happening.
+I should emphasize that this not about reacting to the Western world’s recent economic woes.
+The financial tailspin of the first decade of the 21st century and the pandemic disruption, accelerated, but did not cause, radical shifts that were already happening.

 This also sounds grim.
 It is not.
 Plenty of people became wealthy due to The Industrial Revolution.
 The American middle class owes its existence to this transformation.
 The world is certainly better for it, even though a lot of farmers suffered.